xcart/xcart-docs/_pages/kb_en/general_setup/installation/installation_guide.md

 Let's walk through the settings you need to adjust.
 The first group of settings on this page is as follows:

 *   **MySQL server name**: The name of your MySQL server.
 In most cases, it is **localhost**.
 If it is different, your host has likely notified you about it.
-*   **MySQL database name**: The name of the database that will be used by your X-Cart 5 store (You have created this database earlier at the step "**Create an empty database**").
+*   **MySQL database name**: The name of the database that will be used by your X-Cart 5 store (If you have created a database earlier at the step "**Create an empty database**", specify its name here.
+If you have not created a database yet, simply enter a name for the new database in this field, and it will be created automatically when X-Cart connects to your MySQL server.)
-*   **MySQL username** and **MySQL****password**: The credentials needed to access the X-Cart 5 database on your MySQL server.
+*   **MySQL username** and **MySQL** **password**: Specify your MySQL username and password; these are needed by X-Cart to access the database on your MySQL server.
-*   **Install a sample catalog**:Whether you want to have sample data in your X-Cart installation for you to experiment with.
+*   **Install a sample catalog**: Whether you want to have sample data in your X-Cart installation for you to experiment with.
 If this is your first experience with X-Cart 5, we strongly recommend enabling this check box.

 Below you will find links to some advanced configuration settings.
 Click on a link to access the respective settings section.

-Here's the **Advanced MySQL settings** section:
+Here is the **Advanced MySQL settings** section:

 ![]({{site.baseurl}}/attachments/524295/8719156.png)